silver-dragon/todo.txt-vim/README.markdown

 ### Why this fork ?

 This plugin is a fork of [freitass todo.txt-vim](https://github.com/freitass/todo.txt-vim).
-It add severals cool functionalities including:
+It add several cool functionalities including:

 + [Hierarchical sort](##hierarchical-sort)